 U.S. Embassies, Legations, and Consulates General, and Consulates, and Missions to International Organizations

-These are records originally filed at American diplomatic and consular posts overseas and at U.S. missions to international organizations.
-Documentation in the files to a great degree duplicates the materials found in the Central Files (RG 59), although there is often documentation of a local nature not found among the headquarters records.
+These are records originally maintained at American diplomatic and consular posts overseas and at U.S. missions to international organizations.
+Documentation in the post files to a great degree duplicates the materials found in the Central Files (RG 59), although there can be documentation of a local nature not found among the headquarters records.
 In addition, the arrangement of the post files may make them more useful for certain types of research.

 This reference paper provides a more detailed description of post files.
 It describes the records of embassies, legations, consulates general, and consulates (including an explanation of changes in filing practices and preservation over time), describes the records of missions to international organizations, explains some of the types of records that are not in the files, and describes access procedures.